MortenBjerre/MortenBjerre.github.io/index.md

 ### Standard exceeded

-Time sliding choropleth showing percentage of students exceeding the standards.
+Below is a time sliding choropleth showing percentage of students exceeding the standards.
 Mouse over to see the zip codes.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->